jiasunzhu613/jiasunzhu613/README.md

 Hi!
 My name is Jonathan, trying my best to build cool stuff!
 Interested in low-level programming, containerization and web.

 Currently:
-- working on writing a c port for simdjson 👀 (to the best of my ability)
+- working on writing a c port for simdjson 👀 (to the best of my ability and only starting with simple features)

 Hopefully soon:
 - simple docker clone 📦